Kyle Larson dominates at The Roval to lead all four Hendrick cars into next round of NASCAR playoffs | TSN

 All four Hendrick drivers — Larson, William Byron, Alex Bowman and Chase Elliott — advanced into the round of eight.

-“I'm so proud of everyone at Hendrick Motorsports to have four of the last eight standing,” said Elliott.
+“I'm so proud of everyone at Hendrick Motorsports to have four of the last eight standing,” Elliott said.
 “I think it is an extremely amazing statement.”

-Hendrick Motorsports, which is based less than a mile away from Charlotte Motor Speedway, was also thrilled with the team success Sunday.

-“Kyle just set a blistering pace and it was nice to get the win and get everybody locked in,” Hendrick said.
-“If you set out every year and want to get better and better, well, our teams are better together.
-I'm living the dream."

 There is only one Ford driver still eligible for the Cup title in Blaney.

-Bell finished second was followed by Byron, Cindric, Elliott, defending race winner AJ Allmendinger and Shane Van Gisbergen.
-Logano was eighth, while Bubba Wallace and Blaney rounded out the top 12.
+Bell finished second and was followed by Byron, Cindric, Elliott, defending race winner AJ Allmendinger and Shane Van Gisbergen.
+Logano was eighth, while Bubba Wallace and Blaney rounded out the top 10.

 Reddick won the first stage but was involved in a spin with Austin Dillon in the second stage that dropped him to 37th in position and below the cutline.
 He had to scramble the rest of the race to finish 11th and preserve his spot in the playoffs.

-Michael Jordan, Hamlin’s business partner in ownership of 23XI Racing, embraced both Hamlin and Reddick on pit lane for advancing.
+Michael Jordan, Hamlin’s business partner in ownership of 23XI Racing, embraced both Hamlin and Reddick on pit lane after they advanced.

 Logano, meanwhile, finished eighth and was eliminated by four points from advancing to the next round.
 Two of three Penske cars being eliminated came a day after Team Penske won the IMSA sports car championship at Road Atlanta.